Roshani-Mahale/Roshani-Mahale/README.md

 About Me-
 Hello!
-I'm a first-year engineering student 🎓, currently pursuing a Bachelor of Technology (B.Tech) degree.
+I'm a second-year engineering student 🎓, currently pursuing a Bachelor of Technology (B.Tech) degree.
 I'm passionate about learning and exploring various facets of engineering and technology.
 Here's a snapshot of my profile:

 Core Interests-
 Engineering: Delving into the fundamentals and advanced concepts of engineering, from mechanics to electronics 🛠️.